← Back to home

 More questions

-How is this different from Facebook?
+How is this different from other social platforms?

 Spaces-first layout, reunion and diaspora focus, and monetisation tied to trusted rooms rather than a single feed optimised only for ad inventory.